 The equipment used depends on the nature of the vegetation in the area.
-In the rain forest belt, cutlass may be required for brushing the under growth while axe, motor saw or chain saw and cutlass are used to fell the trees.
+In the rain forest belt, cutlass may be required for brushing the undergrowth while axing, motor saw or chain saw and cutlass are used to fell the trees.

 The trees are chopped into pieces.
-On large scale, bulldozer may be used to remove forest vegetation. during pre-planting operation, burning can be carried out on the cut under growths and plants, especially in the rain forest area.
-This helps to add ash which contains mineral used by the soil alkaline.
+On large scale, bulldozers may be used to remove forest vegetation. during pre-planting operations, burning can be carried out on the cut under growths and plants, especially in the rain forest area.
+This helps to add ash which contains minerals used by the soil alkaline.

-how Alkalinity of the soil leads to increase in nitrification process and available cation during pre-planting activities.
+how Alkalinity of the soil leads to an increase in the nitrification process and available cation during pre-planting activities.

 The remains of burnt plants are packed and re-burnt.
-The larger trunks are left to decay in case of small holding, but bulldozers may be used to push them off in the case of mechanized farming.
+The larger trunks are left to decay in the case of smallholding, but bulldozers may be used to push them off in the case of mechanized farming.

 how to carry out Stumping during pre-planting operations in agriculture

 This is the removal of plant stumps and roots from the soil, it is a tedious operation.
-The practice is usually, avoided in small scale private farms.
-Where crop rotation system is practiced, stumping is done.
-This is usually in school farms, government farms and corporate farms such as cutlass, axe, pick axe, mechanical stumper and bulldozer are used in stumping.
+The practice is usually, avoided in small-scale private farms.
+Where the crop rotation system is practised, stumping is done.
+This is usually in school farms, government farms and corporate farms such as cutlass, axe, pick axe, mechanical stumpers and bulldozer are used in stumping.

-Plotting or laying out of the farm during pre-planting operation
+Plotting or laying out of the farm during the pre-planting operation

-The act of dividing the farm land into sections is called plotting or laying out.
-This is usually based on the report of soil survey. during the practice of pre-planting operation, Soil survey shows the nature of the land (Topography).
+The act of dividing the farmland into sections is called plotting or laying out.
+This is usually based on the report of soil survey. during the practice of pre-planting operation, a Soil survey shows the nature of the land (Topography).
 Soil types nutrients status, soil and water conservation methods to be sued on the land.
-It also shows where to lacate the various farm stead.
+It also shows where to locate the various farmstead.

 how Plotting can be done during pre-planting operations